The Xometry app works best with JavaScript enabled!

 What Is the Significance of Ultimate Tensile Stress in Materials?

-The tensile strength of a material is significant as it indicates a material's ability to resist deformation.
-In applications such as suspension bridges and safety harnesses, the materials used must be able to resist deformation.
+The tensile strength of a material is significant as it indicates a material's ability to withstand its maximum stress before fracturing.
+In applications such as suspension bridges and safety harnesses, the materials used must be able to withstand significant loads without failing.
 By determining the ultimate tensile stress of a material, appropriate materials can be chosen for a given design.

 What Is the Formula for Calculating the Ultimate Tensile Strength?